-After graduation, Andrew enlisted in the United States Navy, serving until 2013.
-In his role as a Boarding Officer, Andrew led small teams on boarding operations throughout two deployments to the Middle East.
-Andrew held positions as Officer of the Deck, Command Duty Officer and Division Officer, garnering supervisory experience and increasing responsibilities.
-In 2014, as Lieutenant, Andrew transitioned to the United States Navy Reserves.
+After graduation, Andrew commissioned into the United States Navy, serving on active duty for 4-years.
+He was a Surface Warfare Officer who specialized as his ship’s Boarding Officer.
+In that role, Andrew led small teams on boarding operations throughout two deployments to the Middle East and North Africa.
+In 2014, as a Lieutenant, Andrew transitioned to the United States Navy Reserves.

-When Andrew returned home, he decided to start his own small business as owner and director of GradePower Learning in Valrico.
-GradePower Learning has been awarded by its 130 center, nationwide franchise system with the “Bright Horizon Award” for the #1 new franchise in 2014.
-In 2016, Andrew’s Valrico location earned the President’s Award.
+When Andrew returned home, he decided to start his own small business, a neighborhood learning center called GradePower Learning.
+His location was the #1 new franchise in the 140-center-strong Oxford Learning family and won the Presidents Award the following year for being #1 overall.
 Andrew has also been personally recognized by the Tampa Bay Business Journal in 2014 as an Up & Comer Under 30.

-In 2016 Andrew was activated for a year as the Lead Surface Warfare Planner for Commander Task Force 51/5th Marine Expeditionary Brigade forward deployed to Bahrain.
+In 2016 Andrew was activated for a year as the Lead Surface Planner for Commander Task Force 51/5th Marine Expeditionary Brigade forward deployed to Bahrain.
 During this deployment Andrew led surface coordination efforts during the crisis in the Bab-Al-Mandeb, when Huthi rebels were firing missiles at US and Coalition warships in the strategic choke-point.
-Andrew worked to ensure dozens of daily transits of merchant shipping was protected, defended, and the freedom of navigation was ensured for all friendly and neutral forces.
+Andrew worked to ensure dozens of daily transits of merchant shipping were protected, defended, and that freedom of navigation was ensured for all friendly and neutral forces.

 Andrew has experienced the daily impacts of the decisions made in Washington: He has led boarding teams against Somali pirates in the Gulf of Aden and worked in support of operations against ISIS in Iraq and Syria.
 This has made Andrew acutely aware of how dysfunction in Washington can trickle down and affect real operations with real life and death consequences on the ground.
 Andrew has a fresh perspective on our continuing fight against terrorists and the governments that enable them.

 Andrew experiences the daily impacts of the decisions made in Washington: The process of growing his own business showed Andrew the same challenges his parents faced as he grew up.
-To face those challenges, Andrew knows we need to restore a strong middle-class by promoting stable, well-paying jobs and supporting healthy consumer spending right at home in our local communities.
+To face those challenges, Andrew knows we need to restore a strong working-class by creating the jobs of tomorrow here at home.
+Jobs that can support a family and the healthy consumer spending vital to building vibrant local communities.